Leadership of the LDS, Mormon Church

-The top level leadership of The Church of Jesus Christ of Latter-day Saints is the First Presidency and the Quorum of the Twelve Apostles.
-They are based in Salt Lake City, Utah, USA.
+Structure and organization are very important to the Mormon church; this is easily observable at even local levels.
+All matters of LDS beliefs and practices are overseen by the church's leadership.
+The top-level leadership of The Church of Jesus Christ of Latter-day Saints is the First Presidency and the Quorum of the Twelve Apostles.
+These leaders are based in Salt Lake City, Utah, USA.
 All officers of the Church below this level serve on a voluntary unpaid basis.

 The Church is led by the President of the Church, who is assisted by two counsellors.
 Together these three individuals make up the First Presidency.
-The President is a prophet through whom God can reveal his guidance to the Church.
-The President of the Church holds office until his death, when the senior apostle (by length of service) becomes President.
-The current President is Thomas S. Monson, who succeeded Gordon B. Hinckley on February 3, 2008.
+The President is a prophet through whom heavenly Father can reveal his guidance to the church.
+The President of the church holds office until his death, when the senior apostle (by length of service) becomes President.

 The Quorum of the Twelve Apostles are twelve full-time paid officers of the Church.
 Like the Apostles of Christ's day these men leave their professions to serve Christ full time.
 Mormons regard this group as another example of the literal restoration of the church established by Jesus Christ.